Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB138', 'My Actions are Not Recorded')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB138.aspx">KB138</a> My Actions are Not Recorded

 By design Rapise tries to record user activity on the highest possible level.
 This makes recorded actions more readable and universal (often several lower-level user actions are combined)Rapise uses a heuristics to distinguish meaningful activity from low level actions.
-In some cases this leads to a result that some user activity is not automatically recorded (for example, a mouse click before entering  text in a box).
+In some cases this leads to a result that some user activity is not automatically recorded (for example, a mouse click before enteringВ  text in a box).
 There is a broad range of available UI platforms and libraries.
 The variety of graphical widgets makes user interface robust and beautiful.
 Rapise tries to recognize as much objects as possible.
 However this range is growing and there are always widgets that are not being recorded.

 ### <a onclick="return RegisterKbClick('KB137', 'Anti-Virus Software and Test Automation')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB137.aspx">KB137</a> Anti-Virus Software and Test Automation